I’m fine…I say to the cashier at the grocery store.

 But again, I am rambling.
 The point I am so desperately trying to make is that when we say we’re “fine” or when we hear someone else say it, it’s not necessarily true.
 In fact, it’s probably never true.
-But at some point, we have to stop dwelling in our own disasters, but start seeing the world around us for what it is.
-A world of hurting, broken people.
+But at some point, we have to stop dwelling in our own disasters and start seeing the world around us for what it is – a world of hurting, broken people.
 In this, we can not only find solidarity and companionship, but we can soothe our own pain.

 I don’t have all the answers.
 If I did, this would be a very different article.
 But what I do know is that we need to start interacting with the world in a new way.
 We need to start imagining that the people around us are wearing badges that name the burdens they carry.
-We need to start realizing that, often, the people who hurt us are carrying hurts of their own.
+We need to start realizing that, often, the people who hurt us are damaged themselves.
 We need to realize that the people we see as the happiest, the ones that we secretly envy because they seem immune to the struggles we’re experiencing, are carrying hurts of their own.
 We need to find empathy.

 Imagine if we could, in fact, see one another’s struggles.
 What if the man at the coffee who snapped at the waiter wore a badge that said: “my wife just left me”?
 How would we feel if the woman at the store who seems to have it all together wore a badge that said, “my child is ill and I live in constant fear”?
-Imagine that the young couple in front of us in line, the ones who seem so happy and in love while our own relationship is struggling, had signs on their backs that said: “I hope that our debit card is not denied.”
+Imagine that the young couple in front of us in line, the ones who seem so happy and in love while our own relationship is struggling, had signs on their backs that said: “I hope our debit card is not denied.”
 Or the friend who posts the happiest photos on social media actually captioned them with “my husband is struggling with addiction.”
-Maybe the kid who bullies your child at school wears a label that says “I’m being abused at home” embroidered on their jacket.
+Maybe the kid who bullies your child at school wears a label embroidered on their jacket that says “I’m being abused at home”.

 How would this change the way we treated other people?
 And perhaps more importantly, how would it change the way we treat ourselves?

-While, of course, we cannot solve the world’s problems in casual interactions, we can learn to practice more kindness and perhaps, show ourselves a little along the way.
+While, of course, we cannot solve the world’s problems in casual interactions, we can learn to practice more kindness and perhaps, show ourselves a little of that same kindness along the way.
 If nothing else, we can learn to stop feeling so alone with our own demons.

 Whatever the reason, I have learned one thing for certain.
 Giving life to our greatest fears and worries can be overwhelming – but the greatest battles occur in our own head.
 Setting our demons free through honest and truthful communication with others around us is the only way to allow them to dissipate.
 And no, talking about a painful experience may not make it less painful, but it will release some of the pressure that builds up in our minds.
-It will allow a slow, soft leak of the pain—even if it feels the initial puncture feels razor-sharp at the moment.
+It will allow a slow, soft leak that begins to soften the pain—even if, in the moment, the initial puncture feels razor-sharp.

 The trick is not to compare pain and to understand that there is no statute of limitations on grief.
-It’s to know that we are not alone, even when we feel our loneliest.
-If we can just have the courage to share our stories, we might just be giving someone else the relief that they needed as much as we did.
+We must remember that we are not alone, even when we feel our loneliest.
+If we can have the courage to share our stories, we might just be giving someone else the relief that they need, while providing relief for ourselves along the way.

 I am not suggesting that we start using the grocery store clerk as therapy, nor do I think that we need to unload details on our children, casual friends, or strangers.
 But I do think that it’s ok to not be fine – with or without details as to why.
 And in accepting our own pain and in acknowledging that we are not always fine, we can start to extend grace to others around us in a new way.
 We can begin to understand that the person who was rude in the coffee shop was that way, not necessarily because he is a horrible person, but because his own pain is radiating out in ways that he doesn’t necessarily know how to control.